Writing Review

 Step 6: Announce and Suggest Next Step

 Review complete.
-Results written to .claude/REVIEW.md.
+Results written to .planning/REVIEW.md.

 Found [N] issues ([critical] critical, [major] major, [minor] minor).